PagerDuty/developer-docs/docs/webhooks/02-Behavior.md

 ## Temporary Disablement

-After 3 consecutive webhooks are dropped due to delivery failure, the extension or subscription will be disabled for 24 hours and any other webhooks in its queue will be dropped.
+After 3 consecutive webhooks are dropped due to delivery failure, whether from permanent errors or temporary errors that exhausted their retries, the extension or subscription will be disabled for 24 hours and any other webhooks in its queue will be dropped.
 While an extension or subscription is disabled, no new webhooks will be enqueued for delivery.
 These webhooks will be dropped.

 ### Re-enable An Extension or Subscription